mirjampaales/cool-ml-project/named_entity_translation/README.md

 fairseq==0.10.2
 ```

 We assume that there is an Estonian-English baseline single-directional model already trained.
+Our model was trained on open-source data from [OPUS](https://opus.nlpl.eu/) with [fairseq](https://fairseq.readthedocs.io/en/latest/) framework.

 The `finetune_workflow.sh` script takes data folder (where the files are already divided into train-test-valid) as input and outputs a single-direction model trained on the input data.